 Zara UK customers offered in-house swap, mend and donate service

-MADRID, Oct 21 (Reuters) - Zara said on Friday it would launch an in-house service for UK customers to sell pre-owned clothes, repair or donate them, moving the Spanish brand into the second-hand clothing business.
+MADRID, Oct 21 (Reuters) - Zara said on Friday it will launch an in-house service for British customers to sell, repair or donate second-hand clothes, moving the Spanish brand into a growing part of the market.

 The platform, to be launched on Nov.
 3, will be available through Zara stores, its website and a mobile app.